 DIY and building projects

 Situated 8 minutes drive to Bellingen town famous for music and cultural festivals.
 5 minutes away from the picture perfect Promised Lands swimming holes.

-You can borrow the canoe and paddle in the river near by.
-There are many bushwalking trails around and Dorrigo National park has the skywalk lookout.
+You can walk to the upper Bellinger River from here called the Gordonville Crossing.
+There are many bushwalking trails around and Dorrigo National park has the skywalk lookout and Crystal Showers Walk.

 An exciting opportunity awaits quirky individuals who would like to learn how to erect three Mongolian Yurts currently being relocated from another property to here.
 Sitting flat packed in the garage at the moment one of three bare earth pads is sculpted and ready for groundwork earthen flooring, landscaping and French drains.
 (Update...two Yurts are now up.
 One is fully completed.
 The second has the frame up and needs the covers put on.
 The third has the excavation completed and the first layer of crusher dust on the floor.
 This project is half way through.
 It’s an exciting time to jump in.
 One French drains is left and has been dug out ready to fill).

 Other projects include mulching the orchard, pathways, and gardens.
 Creating an artistic organic vegetable and herb garden to be laid out in the shape of an octopus twisting and turning with spirals and keyholes.
 (Update...the first garden is done.
 The stone work looks amazing.
 We are going to the Saturday markets in town to buy plants today.
 The mulch pile is still at 90 percent full).